 The second distinguishing factor is the inclusion of the mid-week long run.
 The Sunday run is still the longest run of the week, but each plan includes a slightly shorter run on Wednesday or Thursday.
 In his second tier plan, the long run tops out at 16 miles, while the mid-week long run tops out at 12 miles.

 A final difference is that Pete uses the concept of heart rate reserve to identify various training paces.
 Many plans use a percent of maximum heart rate to determine the appropriate pace for a workout.
-Heart rate reserve is similar, but instead of using the maximum heart rate as a benchmark, it uses the difference between the maximum heart rate and the resting heart rate.
+Heart rate reserve is similar, but instead of using the maximum heart rate as a benchmark, it uses the difference between your maximum heart rate and your resting heart rate.

 Overview of Pete Pfitzinger Half Marathon Training Plans